lukrei/Triggerflow-Client/README.md

 `cargo run --release -- --help`

 ## Detection Status
-VAC: ✅ (Undetected)
+VAC: ❓ (Unknown, could be detected because Triggerflow-Client requires some sort of Client on the Guest OS which could be detected by VAC)
-FaceIt: ❓ (Unknown, could work with proper spoofing on pcileech method)
+FaceIt: ❓ (Unknown, could be detected because Triggerflow-Client requires some sort of Client on the Guest OS which could be detected by VAC)
-ESEA: ❓ (Unknown, could work with proper spoofing on pcileech method)
+ESEA: ❓ (Unknown, could be detected because Triggerflow-Client requires some sort of Client on the Guest OS which could be detected by VAC)